Calibrating trade-offs tutorial

 We now have a set of candidate prioritizations generated using the

-blended approach.
-The main advantages of this approach is that it is
+weighted sum approach.
+The main advantages of this approach is that it

-straightforward to implement.
-However, this approach also has a key
+approach also has a key disadvantage.
+Because the weights

 prioritizations using the hierarchical approach – which does not have